redhat-cop/cloud.aws_troubleshooting/README.md

   ansible-test integration [target]
 ```

+This collection is tested using GitHub Actions.
+To know more about CI, refer to [CI.md](https://github.com/https://github.com/redhat-cop/cloud.aws_troubleshooting/blob/main/CI.md).

 ## License
 GNU General Public License v3.0 or later
 See [LICENSE](https://github.com/redhat-cop/cloud.aws_troubleshooting/blob/main/LICENSE) to see the full text.